lwjohnst86/nefa-code/doc/manuscript.md

 - Precise followup time for each participant?
 - [X] Interaction by sex or ethnicity
 - [X] Interaction by time
-- [X] Sensitivity analysis with TG
+- [X] Sensitivity analysis with TAG
 - [X] PLS-DA with dysglycemia (for anyone who got it over the years).
 - [X] Replace TAG with BaseTAG in the QIC (or use both)
 - [X] Fix time axis labels on LCMM plot